PolG Leadership

 Frederik de Nassau / Co-Founder, Creative Director

 At 20, Frederik de Nassau is living with PolG Disorder.
-With courage and creativity, Frederik rises above the great challenges of his disease to lead the creative design of The POLG FOUNDATION’s digital presence.
+With courage and creativity, Frederik rises above the great challenges of his disease to lead the creative design of The PolG Foundation’s digital presence.
 The mind is the strongest thing we have,” notes Frederik, “We have the potential to do anything we want to.
 Every second counts.”